Tools, cheat sheets and other useful resources

 • HashBackup – encrypted, deduplicated, compressed backups.

-• BorgBackup – deduplicating backup program with compression and encryption.
+• BorgBackup – deduplicating backups with compression and encryption.

-• restic – modern backup program that can backup to several storage types.
+• restic – modern backups to many storage types.

-• Duplicati – backup solution that stores encrypted, incremental backups on cloud services.
+• Duplicati – encrypted, incremental backups to cloud services.

-• rclone – command line program to manage files on cloud storage and more.
+• rclone – command-line sync and backup to cloud storage and more.

-• duplicity – provides encrypted, bandwidth-efficient backups using the rsync algorithm.
+• duplicity – encrypted, bandwidth-efficient backups using rsync algorithm.

 Benchmarking